psipred/Merizo/README.md

   --save_pdb            Include to save the result as a pdb file.
 All domains will be included unless --conf_filter or --plddt_filter is used.
   --save_domains        Include to save parsed domains as separate pdb files.
 Also saves the full pdb.
   --save_fasta          Include to save a fasta file of the input pdb.
-  --conf_filter CONF_FILTER
+  --output_headers      Control if the table returned to stdout has a header line --conf_filter CONF_FILTER
                         (float, [0-1]) If specified, only domains with a pIoU above this threshold will be saved.
   --plddt_filter PLDDT_FILTER